A Dynamic, Self-balancing k-d Tree: Introduction

 Insertion into a \emph{k}-d tree occurs in a similar manner to insertion into a standard binary search tree (i.e., a 1-d binary search tree) \cite{Drozdek} \cite{Weiss}.
 To insert a \emph{k}-dimensional tuple, the tree is searched recursively for that tuple, comparing the tuple's super key to the tree node's $x$:$y$:$z$, $y$:$z$:$x$, or $z$:$x$:$y$ super key at each level of the tree as the tuple descends the tree.
 If the search arrives at the bottom of the tree without finding the tuple, the tuple is inserted into the tree as a new leaf node.

 Then, as the recursion unwinds, the height is computed at each node along the return path to the root of the tree, and the balance is checked at each node to determine whether rebalancing is required at that node.
-In Figure \ref{fig:unbalanced_tree}, the subtree height is 1, 2, and 3 at nodes $\left( 9,2,1 \right)$; $\left( 8,3,2 \right )$; and $\left( 8,1,5 \right)$ respectively.
-The difference in child subtree heights is 0, 1, and 2 at nodes $\left( 9,2,1 \right)$; $\left( 8,3,2 \right )$; and $\left( 8,1,5 \right)$ respectively.
-Hence, the subtree rooted at node $\left( 8,1,5 \right)$ must be rebalanced as required by either the AVL criterion or the red-black criterion because, in this case, either criterion enforces a subtree height difference of at most one node.
-This subtree is rebalanced by rebuilding it \cite{Weiss} to produce the subtree shown in Figure \ref{fig:balanced_tree} that contains nodes $\left( 8,3,2 \right )$; $\left( 9,2,1 \right)$; and $\left( 8,1,5 \right)$ depicted with dashed borders.
+In Figure \ref{fig:unbalanced_tree}, the difference in child subtree heights is 0, 1, and 2 at nodes $\left( 9,2,1 \right)$; $\left( 8,3,2 \right )$; and $\left( 8,1,5 \right)$ respectively.
+Hence, the subtree rooted at node $\left( 8,1,5 \right)$ must be rebalanced, as required by the AVL or red-black criterion because both criteria enforce a subtree height difference of at most one node.
+This subtree is rebalanced by rebuilding it \cite{Overmars} to create the subtree shown in Figure \ref{fig:balanced_tree} that contains nodes $\left( 9,2,1 \right)$; $\left( 8,3,2 \right )$; and $\left( 8,1,5 \right)$ depicted with dashed borders, and whose respective $z$:$x$:$y$ super keys have relative order $1$:$9$:$2$ $<$ $2$:$8$:$3$ $<$ $5$:$8$:$1$.
 Rebuilding a subtree that contains 3 nodes or fewer, such as this subtree, occurs frequently and requires comparison of at most 3 super keys \cite{Stepanov}.
-Rebuilding a subtree that contains more than 3 nodes requires comprehesive rebuilding algorithms that have computational complexity $O \left[ kn \log \left( n \right) \right]$ and $O \left[ n \log \left( n \right) \right]$ \cite{Brown2015}.
+Rebuilding a subtree that contains more than 3 nodes requires a static tree-building algorithm, such as a $O \left[ n \log \left( n \right) \right]$ parallel algorithm described previously \cite{Brown2015}.